joshbenzon/bike-storms/analysis_deliverable/visualizations/README_visualizations.md

 # Scatter Plot

 ## Why did you pick this representation?
 - I chose this representation because I broadly wanted to show the relationship between two (three, if you count taxi and bike duration separately) continuous numerical variables.
-I wanted the viewer to get a sense of the data, the concentration, major outliers, etc.
+I wanted the viewer to get a sense of the data, the concentration, major outliers, etc. This also shows the result from our ML analysis of the data which was that there is a slight positive correlation between bike trip duration and temperature.

 ## What alternative ways might you communicate the result?
 - Instead of showing the diagram, we could just write out that there was a slight positive correlation between trip duration and temperature.